Chet Childress is a rapid firing ripper on his board and at the canvas.

 I don’t like kids on the scooters getting in the way.
 I’m like we created this, skateboarders created this, if your kid gets in my way I’m going to take him down.

 If he gets hurt your wrong as a parent for letting him go in the wrong area of the park.
-The whole Olympic hopeful parent thing, hoping little billy is going to get on rockstar Energy drink and be in 2024 or 2028.
+The whole Olympic hopeful parent thing, hoping little billy is going to get on some Energy drink company and be in 2024 or 2028.

 Were your parents supportive?
 Do you think that’s a good thing?